-ECE 100 Introduction to Early Childhood Education (3) For Dual Enrollment Students only.
+ECE 100 Introduction to Early Childhood Education (3)

 An introduction to the profession of Early Childhood Education, including a historical overview, developmentally appropriate practices, cultural diversity, family roles, teacher roles, professional development, and current issues.
 Students will perform 30 hours of classroom experiential involvement in local organizations that care for children 0-8 years of age.
 Three lecture.

-ECE 110 Early Childhood Curriculum (3) For Dual Enrollment Students only.
+ECE 110 Early Childhood Curriculum (3)

 The fundamentals of curriculum theory and design appropriate to the developmental needs of young children.
 Three lecture.

-ECE 120 Health, Safety, and Nutrition for the Young Child (3) For Dual Enrollment Students only Provides a study of health, safety and nutrition with related activities including current issues, guidelines and practices in early childhood settings.
+ECE 120 Health, Safety, and Nutrition for the Young Child (3)

+Provides a study of health, safety and nutrition with related activities including current issues, guidelines and practices in early childhood settings.
 Three lecture.

-ECE 200 Child Guidance (3) For Dual Enrollment Students Only.
+ECE 200 Child Guidance (3)

 Exploration, through observation and recording, of behaviors of young children.
-Emphasis placed on positive guidance techniques to promote pro-social behaviors and self- guidance for young children.
+Emphasis placed on positive guidance techniques to promote pro-social behaviors and self-guidance for young children.
 Three lecture.

-ECE 234 Child Growth and Development (3) For Dual Enrollment Students only.
+ECE 234 Child Growth and Development (3)

 Child development from conception to eight years old, emphasizing cognitive, social and physical growth.
 Including theories of development.
 Three lecture.

-ECE 240 School, Family, and Community Relations (3) For Dual Enrollment Students only.
+ECE 240 School, Family, and Community Relations (3)

 Study of the relationship between the child, the family, the community and the early childhood educators.
 Involves multicultural issues and diversity.
 Prerequisite: ECE 100.
 Three lecture.